Birth: 3 April, 1922

 Although many people her age would slow down by now, Doris stayed busy.
 She had a devoted staff who had been with her for years and the house was full of animals, as Doris could never say no to a stray dog.
 She did not make public appearances anymore, but still wrote back to her many fans and called in to the local radio station on her birthdays.
 Although her son moved to a different part of California with his wife, he called her every day and visited her whenever he could.
 Mother and son were very close and Doris was absolutely devastated when he passed away in November 2004 from melanoma.
 She subsequently started an annual vet’s scholarship in his memory.
 In 2011 she released an album called My Heart with previously unreleased songs all produced by her son, which raised money for her animal foundation.
 Her work for animal welfare remained successful: in 2006 the Doris Day Animal League merged with The Humane Society of the United States.

-Although rumors started swirling that Doris had become a recluse, whose health was faltering, she proved this was wrong on her ninetieth birthday in 2014.
+Although rumors started swirling that Doris had become a recluse, whose health was faltering, she proved this wrong on her 92nd birthday in 2014.
 She greeted fans on her balcony who sang happy birthday for her and gave rare interviews looking upbeat and energetic.
-Although she admitted that what she had really wanted was to get married, have kids and keep house, she also revealed that her status as a national treasure is ‘so delightful’ it makes her cry.
+Although she admitted that what she had really wanted was to get married, have kids and keep house, she also revealed that her status as a national treasure is ‘so delightful’ it made her cry.

 See her life in pictures in the Doris Day Gallery.